SudoACoder/note_map/README.md

 - **Organize and Visualize**: Effortlessly organize and visualize information across various file formats.
 - **Cross-File Format Support**: Supports analysis of PDFs, TXTs, DOCXs, and more (in future) for comprehensive insights.
 - **Brainstorming**: Foster creativity by enabling brainstorming and idea generation.
-- **Note Interaction**: Communicate and engage with your notes for enhanced productivity.
+- **Note Interaction**: Communicate and engage with your notes for enhanced productivity.(OpenAI api, TinyLlama and Llama2 7B)

 ## Usage